flutter/website/src/platform-integration/web/wasm.md

 and the latest version of Chrome.

 - **Why not Firefox?**
   Firefox versions 120 and later were previously able to run Flutter/Wasm, but they're [currently experiencing a bug][] that is blocking compatibility with Wasm.
 - **Why not Safari?**
   Safari does not support WasmGC yet; [this bug][] tracks their implementation efforts.

 {{site.alert.warning}}
   Flutter compiled to Wasm can't run on the iOS version of any browser.
-  All browsers on iOS are required to use the WebKit, and can't use their own browser engine.
+  All browsers on iOS are required to use WebKit, and can't use their own browser engine.
 {{site.alert.end}}